maximrouf/RegionCapture/README.md

 * Now you can place RegionCapture prefab into ImageTarget

 ---------------------------------------------------------------
-Unity 4X is not supported.

 How to setup:

-	1. Create a new layer №20 "Region_Capture"
+	1. Create a new layer в„–20 "Region_Capture"
 	2. Drag Prefab into the scene
 	3. Set a references (to the game objects) in Prefab